ESG principles and standards

 Three of the most popular strategies are:

-- “Corporate engagement” and “shareholder action” – which covers a broad range of scenarios in which investors try to bring about positive change at investee companies – was the third largest category, with around $10.5 trillion in assets.
+- “Corporate engagement” and “shareholder action” which covers a broad range of scenarios in which investors try to bring about positive change at investee companies.

 The content and materials on this website may be considered Marketing Material and does not constitute an offer.
 The market price of an investment can fall as well as rise and you might not get back the amount originally invested.
 The products, services, information and/or materials contained within these web pages may not be available for residents of certain jurisdictions.
 Please consider the sales restrictions relating to the products or services in question for further information.
 Deutsche Bank does not give tax or legal advice; prospective investors should seek advice from their own tax advisers and/or lawyers before entering into any investment.